sryanshin/srshin/README.md

 "Military threat and Government laboratories", Single-authored, Data analysis

+"Pre-merger review exemption and the early M&A exit of startups", Single-authored, Data analysis

 "Learning through the interplay between knowledge spillover and technological alliances", with Yura Jung, Jaehyun Lee and Junseok Hwang

 "Visualizing and predicting technological evolution: natural language processing, machine learning, virtual reality", with Lee Fleming and Guan-Cheng Li, Developing virtual reality tool and setting environment